 Examples of that in a sentence:

-There are some confusing situations when we can use either which or that.
+There are some situations when we can use both of these commonly confused words!
 Take the following two sentences for example:

 These sentences look very similar, but they have different meanings.